stex/stex.codes/about.md

 This is such a buzzword that can mean almost everything... for me, it's more or less being an engineer with both programming and administration/deployment knowledge.
 I like to write code, deploy it and make sure it runs fine in production instead of just tossing the finished code over to whomever and forgetting about it.

 While I'm definitely not an expert in server administration, I usually get where I need to with a bit of help from Google.
 I love working with Docker due to its encapsulation, scalability and the general feeling of creating something tidy.
-With `docker-compose`/`docker stack`/`docker-machine`, even complex microservice architectures became managable again.
+With `docker-compose`/`docker stack`/`docker-machine`, even complex microservice architectures became manageable again.

 I also have experience in building complex CI pipelines based on Docker, e.g. in Gitlab-CI.